maximgeller/hello-electron/README.md

 	e.target.parentElement.removeChild(e.target);
 }
 ```
-Next, we do the style.
+Don't remove the `index.js` file, you still need that for the app to acually start up.
+ThNext, we do the style.
 ```css
 /* style.css */
 html {